Clint Eastwood: Real estate interests

-Eastwood previously occupied homes in Studio City, Sherman Oaks, Tiburon and Pebble Beach.
+Eastwood previously occupied homes in Studio City, Sherman Oaks, Tiburon, and Pebble Beach.

 Filmography

-Eastwood has contributed to over 50 films over his career as actor, director, producer, and composer.
+Eastwood has contributed to over 50 films during his career as actor, director, producer, and composer.
 He has acted in several television series, including his co-starring role in Rawhide.
 He started directing in 1971, and made his debut as a producer in 1982 with Firefox, though he had been functioning as uncredited producer on all of his Malpaso Company films since Hang 'Em High in 1968.
 Eastwood also has contributed music to his films, either through performing, writing, or composing.
 He has mainly starred in western, action, and drama films.
-According to the box office–revenue tracking website Box Office Mojo, films featuring Eastwood have grossed a total of more than $1.81 billion domestically, with an average of $38.6 million per film.
+According to the box office revenue tracking website Box Office Mojo, films featuring Eastwood have grossed a total of more than $1.81 billion domestically, with an average of $38.6 million per film.

 Awards and honors

 Eastwood has been recognized with multiple awards and nominations for his work in film, television, and music.
 His widest reception has been in film work, for which he has received Academy Awards, Directors Guild of America Awards, Golden Globe Awards, and People's Choice Awards, among others.
 Eastwood is one of only two people to have been twice nominated for Best Actor and Best Director for the same film (Unforgiven and Million Dollar Baby) the other being Warren Beatty (Heaven Can Wait and Reds).

 Along with Beatty, Robert Redford, Richard Attenborough, Kevin Costner, and Mel Gibson, he is one of the few directors best known as an actor to win an Academy Award for directing.
-On February 27, 2005, he became one of only three living directors (along with Miloš Forman and Francis Ford Coppola) to have directed two Best Picture winners.
+On February 27, 2005, he became one of only three living directors, along with Miloš Forman and Francis Ford Coppola, to have directed two Best Picture winners.
 At the age of 74, he was the oldest recipient of the Academy Award for Best Director to date.
 Eastwood has directed five actors in Academy Award-winning performances: Gene Hackman in Unforgiven, Tim Robbins and Sean Penn in Mystic River, and Morgan Freeman and Hilary Swank in Million Dollar Baby.

-On August 22, 1984, Eastwood was honored at a ceremony at Grauman's Chinese theater to record his hand and footprints in cement.
+On August 21, 1984, Eastwood was honored at a ceremony at Grauman's Chinese Theatre to record his hand and footprints in cement.
 Eastwood received the AFI Life Achievement Award in 1996, and received an honorary degree from AFI in 2009.
 On December 6, 2006, California Governor Arnold Schwarzenegger and First Lady Maria Shriver inducted Eastwood into the California Hall of Fame located at The California Museum for History, Women, and the Arts.